Cannabis 101 By Sylph Wu|28 October 2024

 3. Vaping CBD Oil

-Never vape CBD oil, as they are not interchangeable.
+Never vape CBD oil, as CBD oil and CBD vape liquid are not interchangeable.

 CBD oil should be used sublingually by placing drops under your tongue and holding them there for 60-90 seconds before swallowing – this allows the CBD to absorb through the blood vessels under your tongue directly into your bloodstream, bypassing the digestive system for better absorption than simply swallowing it immediately.

-CBD vape liquids, on the other hand, are specifically formulated with thinning agents like propylene glycol (PG) or vegetable glycerin (VG) that allow them to vaporize safely at lower temperatures – these should only be used in proper vaping devices designed for e-liquids, starting with small puffs to gauge your body’s response since vaping provides almost immediate effects that peak within 15-30 minutes.
+CBD vape liquids, on the other hand, are specifically formulated with thinning agents like propylene glycol (PG) or vegetable glycerin (VG) that allow them to vaporize in proper vaping devices.
+Only use products clearly labeled for vaping, and avoid putting oral CBD oil, tinctures, carrier oils, or food-grade hemp oils into vape hardware.

 4. Mixing Nicotine with CBD